mrkndrwslmn/CMS/ADIUTOR_EARNINGS_ANALYSIS_AND_RECOMMENDATIONS.md

 - The `agreed_rate` is the total amount adiutor earns for completing the PROJECT
 - Individual tasks within the project are billed hourly (if time tracking enabled)

+**CORRECTED Understanding:**
+- Each **ADIUTOR ASSIGNMENT** uses ONE payment method: Fixed Rate OR Hourly Rate
+- **Same project can have MULTIPLE adiutors with DIFFERENT payment methods**
+- Example: Project has Adiutor 1 (hourly) + Adiutor 2 (fixed rate)
+- **Fixed Rate Assignment:** Adiutor earns `agreed_rate` when work completes (one payment)
+- **Hourly Rate Assignment:** Adiutor earns per task via time tracking (multiple payments)
+- Admin chooses payment method **per adiutor assignment**
+- **Each adiutor can only earn ONE way** (either fixed OR hourly, not both)

 **What's Missing:**
-1. No logic to award `agreed_rate` when project is completed
+1. No `payment_type` field to distinguish fixed vs hourly **per adiutor assignment**
-2. No admin approval workflow for project completion payment
+2. No admin approval workflow for fixed-rate adiutor completion payment
-3. No tracking of whether fixed rate has been paid
+3. No tracking of whether fixed rate has been paid to specific adiutor
-4. No deduction of task earnings from project budget in Budget Overview
+4. No deduction of ALL adiutor earnings (fixed + hourly) in Budget Overview
-5. Project earnings not integrated with wallet system
+5. Assignment earnings not integrated with wallet system

----

-#### 2. **Max Hours for Task (PARTIALLY IMPLEMENTED)**
+6. Budget doesn't group adiutors by payment type (fixed vs hourly)

 **Current Status:**
 - `tasks.max_hours` field EXISTS